-CJ 210 Introduction to Fish and Wildlife Law Enforcement
+CJ 210 Introduction to Fish and Wildlife Law Enforcement 3 Credits

 This course is a survey of the Fish and Wildlife Law Enforcement field.
 Principles and application of wildlife Management are examined.
 Lab sessions are conducted to provide students with a hands-on experience.
 Career options and current Fish and Wildlife events are discussed.

-This course should be taken by Fish and Wildlife Law Enforcement majors.
-Prerequisite: CJ 120 Intro to CJ
+Pre-requisite: CJ 201 Intro to CJ